 With the Albion faithful still in a state of shock to be ahead, a second Albion goal from Shane Duffy sent the AMEX into a state of pandemonium.
 United allowed Shane Duffy an absurd amount of time in the box to take the ball down and he rifled it home to give the team a two-goal lead.

-And as the first half ended it was hard to take stock of what had been a whirlwind of a first half.
+As the first half ended it gave the crowd time to take stock of what had been a whirlwind of a first half.
 One where the Albion had played with a level of pace and intensity unrecognisable from the 3-0 defeat to Watford on the opening day of the season just the week before, and to be frank most of the season previous too.

 To the future, via the past